mongodb/docs/source/reference/javascript.rst

                         :term:`partition` and distribute objects among
                         the shards.

-   :param boolean unique: Set true.
+   :param boolean unique: TODO ???

    Shards the named collection, according to the specified :term:`shard key`.
 Specify shard keys in the form of a :term:`document`.